advait-r/Slush/README.md

 ## Where the classifier came from

-`ml/generate_dataset_old.py` and `train_model_old.py` are the first version — binary, attack-vs-benign, three features.
+`ml/generate_dataset_old.py` and `train_model_old.py` are the first version - binary, attack-vs-benign, three features.
 They're still in the repo on purpose.
 The move to a 3-class model (`ddos` / `benign` / `exfiltration`) with a fourth feature, `bytes_per_packet`, came directly from a specific failure: a slow, sustained exfiltration flow looks *nothing* like the many-small-packets shape of a flood, and the old model had no way to represent that difference at all. `bytes_per_packet` turned out to be the single strongest separator between the two attack classes once it was added.

 ## Known gaps, stated plainly

-- **The RF's features are per-flow.** Distributed floods with spoofed sources reveal themselves through *flow-table cardinality*, which the RF never sees directly — this is exactly why the adaptive-override path exists as a separate, non-ML check on source-IP entropy.
+- **The RF's features are per-flow.** Distributed floods with spoofed sources reveal themselves through *flow-table cardinality*, which the RF never sees directly, this is exactly why the adaptive-override path exists as a separate, non-ML check on source-IP entropy.
 The two signals corroborate each other; neither is sufficient alone.
 - **`LARGE_FLOW_BYTES = 100,000` is a guess, not a measurement.** It was set against the synthetic dataset's exfiltration distribution, not against real captured traffic.
 It needs recalibrating once this runs against something other than Mininet.
 - **DNS parsing runs on every UDP/53 packet via scapy**, separately from the os_ken forwarding path, on purpose — but that also means it's a second, unguarded parser sitting in the hot path.
 A malformed DNS packet is caught by a broad `except Exception`, which is safe but not diagnostic.
 - **No throughput benchmark yet.** The dashboard says so honestly (`"not yet run"`) rather than presenting a made-up flows/sec number — that's `bench/throughput_test.py` territory, not yet built.